• Skip to primary navigation

 Following the same principle as our mini magnet maze, is this very cool Christmas tree.

-The cardboard baubles have a paperclip attached to they can be moved around the green tree with a magnet.
+The cardboard baubles have a paperclip attached to them that can be moved around the green tree with a magnet.

 Green cardboard tree with paper baubles with paperclips attached and a magnet for a preschool magnet challenge